-- 4.4.0 This policy flows from what is said above about the rural character of the parish, more fully described in Chapter 2 (above) and in the Landscape Character Assessment, the Biodiversity Survey and the Ecological Data Search report. - 4.4.1 The NPPF defines "green infrastructure" as a "network of multi-functional green space, urban and rural, which is capable of delivering a wide range of environmental quality of life benefits for local communities" - 4.4.2 It is inevitable that development, whether for housing or commercial activity, places at risk the green infrastructure of the parish.
+4.4.0 This policy flows from what is said above about the rural character of the parish, more fully described in Chapter 2 (above) and in the Landscape Character Assessment, the Biodiversity Survey and the Ecological Data Search report.

+4.4.1 The NPPF 2024 (Annex 2) defines "green infrastructure" as a "network of multi-functional green and blue spaces and other natural features, urban and rural which is capable of delivering a wide range of environmental, economic, health and wellbeing benefits for nature, climate, local and wider communities and prosperity".

+4.4.2 It is inevitable that development, whether for housing or commercial activity, places at risk the green infrastructure of the parish.